learn-co-curriculum/cssi-1.5-css-basics/README.md

 ```
 <link rel="stylesheet" type="text/css" href="style.css">
 ```
-If you are finished try a stretch that is about the CSS box model: http://guyroutledge.github.io/box-model/
+If you are finished try a stretch lab about the CSS box model: http://guyroutledge.github.io/box-model/